When things don’t go our way or we don’t achieve our goals when we expect to, it can be very easy to start questioning our abilities or intelligence.

 Before I started writing my book, I enrolled in a writing course and was able to develop my writing skills.
 One of the requirements of that course was to complete weekly writing assignments and share it with other students and the class teacher.
 That experience proved to be invaluable as I progressively honed in and fined-tuned my writing skills.

 Had I not done that course, I may not have believed that I had good writing skills, which I could continuously improve.
 A decade later, I have written numerous books and published hundreds of articles on my blog, which all serve as a reminder to me that I am smart and have skills I can use to serve others in a positive way.

 5 Signs That Indicate You Are a Smart Person

 - You have passion for continuous learning.
-As things are continuously involving, we have to stay up to date with things that may affect us personally or professionally.
+As things are continuously evolving, we have to stay up to date with things that may affect us personally or professionally.
 Smart people are always learning things so that they can get better at what they do and achieve better results.

 - You regularly self-evaluate how you are performing.
 Smart people don’t like to settle because they want to perform at higher levels.
 Spending time reflecting on what we’re doing and how we can improve is an important habit of high achievers.
 Asking questions and getting feedback is a sign that we’re smart and want to improve.